danilocgsilva/3dgarden/README.md

 ## Performance quirks (in Blender)

 The `randomsphere.py` script also calculates the time took to generate all 500 cubes.
 It took very different times each iteration.
 The first time I run the script, it usually tooks around 2700 milliseconds.
 The second time, tooks around 9020.
 The third time, for exact same 500 cubes, tooks 17560.
 I can delete all cubes and run script again.
 Them, the time took is *reseted*, again taking around 2700 milliseconds.
 This strongly suggests that for each new cube creation, the performance is heavilly affected by the objects that already exists in the scene.
-SO here, i think that is a good place to Blender programmers works to gain some efficiency.
-For me makes not sense.
-But I also would like to know what happens behind the scenes to justify why the new object creation heavily is impacted by the objects that currently exists.
+So here, I think that is a good place to Blender programmers works to gain some efficiency.
+For me makes no sense the currently existing objects affets new ones creation.
+But I also would like to know what happens behind the scenes to justify why this happens.

 I also runned a test to create at once 1500 cubes.
 Then it tooks 33149 milliseconds!
 Cleared the scene, runned once more, takes 32935 milliseconds.
 It is little more than the sum of the time took for each 500 spehre generated at once!
 Quite strange!
 But also interesting to know what happens.